Profile Management best practice

 Synchronizing profiles efficiently

-Suboptimal synchronization of user profiles can result in an imperfect user experience, including slow logon, loss of user settings, and profile corruption.
+Insufficiently synchronized user profiles can result in slow logons, losses of user settings, and profile corruption.
 It can also need excessive administrative efforts.
-To synchronize profiles efficiently, follow the recommendations described later.
+To synchronize profiles efficiently, follow the recommendations described in this article.

 Folder redirection is a feature of Microsoft Windows that you can use with Profile Management.
 Folder redirection plays a key role in delivering a successful profile solution.
 To use folder redirection, ensure that the relevant users are in the OU that Profile Management manages.
 Citrix recommends that you configure folder redirection using a GPO in Active Directory.
 For example, you can redirect the following folders under User Configuration > Administrative Templates > Classic Administrative Templates (ADM) > Citrix > Profile Management > Folder Redirection: